virtual-labs/exp-vickers-hardness-test-nitk/experiment/theory.md

 </div>

-The angle between the two faces of diamond indenter used in Vickers hardness test is 136&deg; and the faces makes an angle 22&deg;with the horizontal.
+The angle between the two faces of diamond indenter used in Vickers hardness test is 136&deg; and the faces makes an angle 22&deg; with the horizontal.
 The HV number is then determined by the ratio F/A, where F is the force applied to the diamond in kilograms-force and A is the surface area of the indentation in square millimeters.
 A can be determined by the formula.

 <div style="text-align: center">